alaindomissy/test-driven-django-development/tutorials/01-getting-started.rst

     Creating table django_content_type
     Creating table django_session

-    You just installed Django's auth system, which means you don't have any superusers defined.
+    You just installed Django s auth system, which means you don t have any superusers defined.
     Would you like to create one now? (yes/no): yes Username (leave blank to use 'alain'):
     Email address: alaindomissy@gmail.com